ykrmm/SLATE/README.md

 The main files of interest according to us are:

 - `slate/lib/supra.py`: This file contains the code for transforming a discrete dynamic graph into a multilayer graph.

-- `slate/lib/encoding.py`: This file contains the code for performing the spectral decomposition of the supra-adjacency matrix built in `lib/supra.py`.

 - `slate/models/slate.py`: This file contains our SLATE model.
 Here you can see how the 4 steps of our model are performed (Supra-adjacency, construction of the spatio-temporal encoding, Fully-connected Transformer and Edgemodule cross-attention).